- 01. Maths Is Everywhere

 Don’t despair!
 He was drawn to arithmetic late on at the age 20 and it’s thanks to daily training that he managed to develop his skills to such a level!

-mental arithmetic practice has to be regular, around 10 minutes per day should be enough: your brain needs to develop reflex actions for this, repeating the same formulae over and over, the same calculations until they become obvious and natural, like riding a bike or simply breathing.
-Let’s try some easier maths exercises first!
-(Source: Freepik)
+In any case, mental arithmetic practice has to be regular, around 10 minutes per day should be enough: your brain needs to develop reflex actions for this, repeating the same formulae over and over, the same calculations until they become obvious and natural, like riding a bike or simply breathing.

-Mental arithmetic should be practised orally and written down, using exercise books, maths worksheets, a slate, cards, dice, computer programmes, etc.
+Mental arithmetic should be practiced orally and written down, using exercise books, maths worksheets, a slate, cards, dice, computer programmes, etc.

 Here are the basic tools to boost your mental arithmetic skills: